 All-electronic tolling will begin on December 30 on the Lewis and Clark Bridge, the Abraham Lincoln Bridge, and the improved I‑65 Kennedy Bridge.
 A RiverLink E‑ZPass local transponder will ensure the lowest toll rates.

-For more information on Parsons’ role on this project, visit Parsons’ Ohio River Bridges featured project page.Parsons (NYSE: PSN) is a leading disruptive technology provider for the future of global defense, intelligence, and critical infrastructure, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
+For more information on Parsons’ role on this project, visit Parsons’ Ohio River Bridges featured project page.Parsons (NYSE: PSN) is a leading disruptive technology provider in the global defense, intelligence, and critical infrastructure markets, with capabilities across cybersecurity, missile defense, space, connected infrastructure, and smart cities.
 Please visit Parsons.com, and follow us on LinkedIn and Facebook to learn how we’re making an impact.